freemo/apex/paradigm/beacon.md

     HX variable times / on request
     HN night times

 The additions to the european standard defined by APEX includes a connectivity of "I-R" to specify stations which will port internet packets over the radio but will not gate traffic into the internet.
+It also adds an additional field at the end in the form of C## which specifies the rate at which packets were received since the last beacon was sent out.
+The rate is in average packets per minute.

 The new APEX standard for the beacon comment would, therefore, be the following.